 We hope that you will take our concerns into consideration.
 We are genuinely concerned about the impact that these regulations will have on coastal working families, who have often fallen through the cracks.
 If you would like to get a deeper understanding of our perspective, please do not hesitate to reach out.

 Sincerely,

-Justin Pasfield Co-founder Locals Seafood Market and Oyster Ba
+Justin Pasfield Co-founder

-Jeff Clarke Co-founder Locals Seafood Market and Oyster Bar
+Locals Seafood Market and Oyster Ba

-F. Bradham
+F. Walker Bradham